U.S. Route 136 in Nebraska: Republican City to Hebron

 From Republican City the US 136 continues east along the northern bluffs of the Republican River as it passes to the north of the small communities Naponee and Bloomington.
 The highway then comes to a junction with N-10 on the north side of Franklin.
 The two routes run south, concurrently, for a half mile (0.5 mi) to the center of town there N-10 continues south and US 136 diverges to the east.
 The highway then continues east for another 10 mi before entering Riverton, a small village on the Republican River.
 The highway continues east passing the community of Inavale before arriving at an intersection with US 281 in the Webster County seat of Red Cloud.
 Red Cloud was an important pioneer community as eight passenger trains per day passed through its train depot.
 It was also the childhood home of author Willa Cather whose early novels recounted life during the homestead frontier in the late 19th century.
 Her childhood home is one block south of US 136 on Cedar Street.
 The highway leaves Red Cloud, continuing due east for about 10 mi before coming to an intersection with N-78 just north of Guide Rock.
 US 136 then continues due east through corn, sorghum, soybean, and wheat fields for the next 14 mi before meeting up with N-14 north of Superior.
 The two highways run concurrently to the north for 4 mi before US 136 breaks off and continues its easterly trek.
 The highway then passes the communities of Nora and Ruskin before arriving in Deshler at an intersection with N-5.
-Deshler was home to the one of the nation's largest broom factory in the 1950s and 1960s.
+Deshler was home to one of the nation's largest broom factory in the 1950s and 1960s.
 The highway continues to the east, running parallel to Spring Creek as it approaches an intersection with US 81 just south of Hebron, home to the world's largest porch swing.